Q&A: Are the 2019-20 locust swarms linked to climate change?

 Research suggests that desert locusts do prefer hotter temperatures, says Piou:

 “The perfect temperature for a desert locust to multiply is around 35C during the day.
-At this temperature, they burrow into the ground and reach a body temperature of 40C, which is the optimal temperature for their metabolism.”
+And even below this temperature, they display warming up behaviours to reach a body temperature of 40C, which is the optimal temperature for their metabolism.”

 However, despite hotter temperatures giving the insects a physiological advantage, it is not yet clear if this would influence their swarming behaviour, says Lehmann.